 ARMbasic is a 32-bit BASIC compiler for ARM processors.
 It was started to create a portable, alternative to hardware debuggers, but has quickly grown into a powerful programmable controller tool, already including support for asynchronous serial, I2C, SPI, PWM, timer and counter operations.
-It is run on ARM CPUs such as that found in the ARMexpress PCB, which is pin compatable with other DIP24 modules such as the Parallax BASICstamp.
+It is run on ARM CPUs from NXP ranging from the 50 MHz 32KB BASICchip to the 100 MHz 256KB SuperPRO.

-ARMbasic is simple to use, and runs totally on the ARMexpress or from the PC for the ARMmite, and both can programmed from a serial port.
+ARMbasic is simple to use, with a USB connection to the PC for programming.
 The target applications include control functions, so performance and a powerful set of hardware routines have been included.
 The language has a minimum of overhead when compared to larger general purpose languages.

-compatible possible with MS-VisualBASIC and PBASIC, ARMbasic introduces several new features such as hardware specific routines, string support, limited pointers and many others.
+the most compatible possible with MS-VisualBASIC, ARMbasic introduces several new features such as hardware specific routines, string support, limited pointers and many others.

 ARMbasic is written in ANSI-C compiled with GCC.